tushar-singh-varanasi/MarketCrawler/README.md

 # MarketCrawler

-Welcome to the GitHub repository for our Yahoo Finance Stocks Data Web Scraper and Display project.
+Welcome to the GitHub repository for our Yahoo Finance Stocks Data Web Scraper .
 This project aims to scrape stock data from Yahoo Finance and display it on a custom webpage.
 The technology stack includes Django, Python, BeautifulSoup, and Bootstrap, and JavaScript offering a user-friendly interface for exploring stock information.